How has education changed over time?

 A History of Learning

-From mandatory schooling for children under 18 to the distance learning revolution, the last century has seen so many changes in the way kids learn!
-Let’s take a look at just a few of the most significant ways that education has changed in the last 100 years.
+From mandatory schooling for children under 18 to the distance learning revolution, the last century has seen so many changes in the way kids learn in the American education system!
+Let’s take a look at just a few of the most significant ways that education has changed in the last 100+ years.

 1852 – Mandatory Education

 It’s hard to imagine a time when kids under the age of 18 weren’t required to go to school every day, but before 1852, the decision of whether to send kids to school was up to their parents!